 Prior to enrolling your pet into a study, you will receive a consent form that provides details about the study, your responsibilities, and commitments associated with the study, potential risks and benefits and what financial considerations are provided following enrollment.
 You will then be given the opportunity to discuss the study with your family veterinarian and study personnel.
 Should you decide to enter your pet into the study, you will be asked to sign the consent form.
 This process is termed Informed Consent.

 Most studies require several visits to the Cummings Veterinary Medical Center, although some are relatively simple and only one visit is required.
 In certain instances, your pet may need to stay overnight in the hospital for treatment or monitoring associated with the study.
-The specific details and commitments of a study will provided to you to ensure that you understand the visit schedule and time commitments necessary for participation.
+The specific details and commitments of a study will be provided to you to ensure that you understand the visit schedule and time commitments necessary for participation.

-With respect to any the financial aspects of the trial, details are outlined at the time the informed consent is signed.
+With respect to any financial aspects of the trial, details are outlined at the time the informed consent is signed.
 A member of the team works closely with the hospital accounting team as well as the funding source for each trial to ensure that procedures are charged appropriately and correctly to the proper responsible party.
 This would also include any financial incentive in the form of a hospital account credit, if applicable, to be applied when your pet’s participation is complete.

 Since many therapies represent new treatment approaches, it is important that the animals adhere to strict protocol guidelines to minimize the possibility of side effects.